- 30 Jun 2021

-Cloudingo’s Find Data feature allows users to upload data from a spreadsheet (like names) to find corresponding data in Salesforce (like record IDs) for any object, any field – including related object data.
+Cloudingo's Find Data feature lets you upload data from a spreadsheet (like names) to find corresponding data in Salesforce (like record IDs) for any object, any field - including related object data.
 Simply upload your file and scan it to see if the information already exists in Salesforce, specify what field values you want to pull back from Salesforce if we find a match, then download the results into a .csv file to further manipulate, import, or update Salesforce records.